 Parent orders - In relation to prepaid subscriptions, this is the order that contains the initial payment charge.
-The subsequent $0.00 shipment that have been prepaid by the customer are referred to as child orders.
+The subsequent $0.00 shipments that have been prepaid by the customer are referred to as child orders.
 Learn more about prepaids.

-Person icon - the person icon can be found in the upper right-hand corner of your ReCharge dashboard.
+Person icon - the person icon can be found in the upper right-hand corner of your Recharge dashboard.
 Clicking on the person icon will reveal the menu to access your My Account section and the Help Center.

 Point of Sale (POS) - By definition, Point of Sale is the time and place where a retail transaction is completed.
 As it relates to the Shopify system, this is often used to indicate their POS system which is used for in-person transactions.
-The ReCharge app is currently not compatible with the Shopify POS system and channel.
+The Recharge app is currently not compatible with the Shopify POS system and channel.

 Prepaid order - An order that has been paid for upfront by your customer.
 Prepaid orders will include $0.00 prepaid shipment orders that will be created in Shopify at each shipment interval.
 Learn more about prepaid orders.